mohnbroetchen2/AniShare/static/doc/html/_sources/index.rst.txt

 To simplify this process there are macros for LibreOffice and MS Office.
 The macros automatically add the missing coloumns and add the values
 ``mouse`` (Animal type), ``Current Date`` (Available from), ``Current Date + 14 days`` (Available to).
 Please refeer to the `macro site <https://anishare.leibniz-fli.de/macros/>`_ to downloading the macros and further informations.

+..
+Note:: It's possible to add more than one entry at the field **Organ used**.
+Please use a comma as seperator like ``brain, bladder``.

 After adding the missing coloumns the file can be save, for example as xlsx file.
 Now go to the anishare admin interface to ``Home › Animals › Animals`` and click the button ``IMPORT`` (above the filter).
 Select the file and choose the file format.
 Upload the file.
 After submitting all datasets will show to